flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 For now, you need to understand that there are three basic parts to the computer that we interact with constantly.
 They are:

-1. The **Central Processing Unit** (CPU): every instruction you write gets executed there.
+1. The **Central Processing Unit** (CPU): every instruction in the code gets executed here.
 2. The **Random Access Memory** (RAM, or volatile memory): relevant program information is stored here as your program runs.
-As soon as your program stops running, all the information you have in RAM gets erased.
+As soon as your program stops running, all the information you have in RAM is erased.
-3. The **persistent memory**: like the RAM, but the information you write there stays there until you actively erase it (depending on your hardware).
-Your program get's stored here and is loaded into ram to actually run.
+3. The **persistent memory**: like the RAM, but the information you write here stays until you actively erase it (depending on your hardware).
+Your program gets stored here and is loaded into RAM to actually run.
 The persistent memory is generally contained on a drive of some sort (e.g a hard disk drive (HDD) or a solid-state drive (SSD)).
 We will be doing more with the persistent memory in a later section.

 ### Using RAM

 The RAM is where your variables are stored.
-Without oversimplifying, you can think of the RAM as a large set of P.O.
-Boxes in a vast post office.
+Without oversimplifying, you can think of the RAM as a large set of P.O. boxes in a vast post office.
 Each P.O. box has a number associated with it called an address.
 When you run code like

  `x = 23`